 Timeline

-1922, Summer: The SRD holds its first summer camp for 24 children.
-There still is no official residence for the board at this time.
-The first camp was held at a private residence near 66th and Maple Streets.
+1922, summer: The Society for the Relief of the Disabled holds its first summer camp for 24 children.
+There still is no official residence for the board.
+The first camp is held at a private residence near 66th and Maple Streets.

-1922, September 1: The Hattie B. Munroe Home for Convalescing Crippled Children opens, with 12 children as residents, at 2842 N. 66th Ave. in Omaha’s Benson neighborhood.
+1922, Sept.
+1: The Hattie B. Munroe Home for Convalescing Crippled Children opens, with 12 children as residents, at 2842 N. 66th Ave. in Omaha’s Benson neighborhood.
 The home is donated by John Munroe, vice president of the Union Pacific Railroad, in honor of his wife, Hattie, who died in 1921.
-The SRD staffs the home and becomes its “operating board.”
+The Society for the Relief of the Disabled staffs the home and becomes its “operating board.”
 This building is the first physical “home” of what will become the Munroe-Meyer Institute.

 1924: John Munroe incorporates the Hattie B. Munroe Home for Convalescing Crippled Children as a non-profit foundation.

-1956: The impact of the polio epidemic of the 1950s overwhelms the space at the Hattie B. Munroe Home in Benson, which had an approximate capacity of 40 children.
+1956: The impact of the polio epidemic of the 1950s overwhelms the space at the Hattie B. Munroe Home in Benson, which has an approximate capacity of 40 children.
 The home enters into a lease with the University of Nebraska Medical Center to build a new residential center for children with disabilities on campus to accommodate the need to serve more children.

 1958-1959: Two buildings are constructed on the UNMC campus in the area of 44th Street and Dewey Avenue.
 The Hattie B. Munroe Home for Convalescing Crippled Children builds a residential home called the Hattie B. Munroe Home, which is licensed for 56 beds.
 The Meyer Therapy Center is built in memory of C. Louis Meyer with funding by his family, friends and colleagues.

 1959: A quartet of services is provided on the UNMC campus for children with disabilities.
 A new, modern facility is completed, designed so children can go to school at the J.P.
-Lord School, receive therapy at the Meyer Therapy Center, be hospitalized if necessary at Children’s Hospital (on the site of the current Fred and Pamela Buffet Cancer Center) and live at the Hattie B. Munroe Home.
+Lord School, receive therapy at the Meyer Therapy Center, be hospitalized if necessary at Children’s Hospital (on the site of the current Fred & Pamela Buffet Cancer Center) and live at the Hattie B. Munroe Home.

 1960: The Orthopedic Association of Omaha changes its name to The Directors of the Hattie B. Munroe Home.